CamdenParsons/meditate/README.md

 that window, along with how long you sat and how much of that time you spent typing.
 Nothing is filled in by hand.

-Plenty of things will time a work session.
-What I wanted was the record of what came out of one.

-The sound is a zen gong, used the way tingsha are used in Buddhist meditation, to mark the intervals and pull my attention back to the session.

 ![the timer running](docs/screenshots/timer.png)